 No. 17 Kansas St. 35, Cincinnati 0

-At Manhattan, Kan., Marlon Charles and Mike Lawrence each scored two TDs as the Wildcats (3-0) overcame their own sloppy play.
-The Bearcats fell to 1-2.
+At Manhattan, Kan., Marlon Charles and Mike Lawrence had two TDs apiece for the Wildcats (3-0).
+The Bearcats are 1-2.

 No. 19 Virginia Tech 45, Boston College 7

-At Chestnut Hill, Mass., the Hokies won their 12th straight game _ a school record _ as Brian Edmonds and Shyrone Stith each had two scoring runs.
+At Chestnut Hill, Mass., the Hokies won a school-record 12th straight game as Brian Edmonds and Shyrone Stith each had two TD runs.

-Virginia Tech (2-0) scored on its first three possessions as Edmonds ran 19 and 21 yards for TDs and Stith added TDs of eight and 11 yards.
+Virginia Tech (2-0) scored on its first three possessions as Edmonds ran 19 and 21 yards for TDs and Stith added TDs of 8 and 11 yards.